SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-23.md

 - ~/.ansible.cfg (in the home directory)
 - /etc/ansible/ansible.cfg

-So instead of giving -i inventory -e user_name -e password to the command, we can put this is ansible.cfg and command usage is "ansible-playbook -e component=mongodb main.yaml"
+So instead of giving -i inventory -e user_name -e password to the command, we can put this is in ansible.cfg and command usage is "ansible-playbook -e component=mongodb main.yaml"

 ### Templates in roles
 Templates is nothing but a place holders, where we will submit our required values at the run time and it is a Jinja2 format and extension is .j2, go through the code in VS. Like we have used for catalogue.service files.